eonrider/eonrider.github.io/skills.md

 * Nginx
 * Caddy
 * OpenVPN
+* fail2ban

+## Privacy and Security
 * Tor

-## Other Technical Skills
+* GnuPG
+* VeraCrypt
-* I have a good high-level understanding of how mobile networks work.
-I'm not sure how useful any of it is in a software engineering role but it's certainly useful understanding how it works from a privacy perspective.
+* A good high-level understanding of how mobile networks work
-* I have a good high-level understanding of online web advertising and marketing principles.
+* A good high-level understanding of online web advertising and marketing principles (including browser and device fingerprinting)

 ## Communication
 * An above-average level of both spoken and written English